git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Open-Sound-Control-(OSC).md

 ### Protocol

 * Value resolution: Configures the value range to use.
-Higher values provide a higer resolution but the client need (or OSC template of your clieant) needs to be configured accordingly!
+Higher values provide a higher resolution but the client need (or OSC template of your client) needs to be configured accordingly!
 The included Open Stage Control template uses a 128 resolution.
 * Bank page size: The number of entries to be used for bank pages.
 The default is 8.
 Increase the size to control more tracks, etc. at once but the OSC client must support that as well.

 ### Transport